 Your Questions On The COVID-19 Vaccine

 Are you living with Scleroderma and/ or Raynaud’s and are concerned about or have questions in relation to the Covid-19 vaccine.
-Please check out our FAQ to get the advice you may need.
+Please check out our FAQs to get the advice you may need.

-The recent rollout of the Pfizer Covid-19 vaccine is a huge step forward in the fight against coronavirus.
+The recent rollout of the Pfizer and Astra Zeneca COVID-19 vaccines is a huge step forward in the fight against coronavirus.
 The current government advice is that vaccination using approved vaccines is the best way to protect the most vulnerable and save lives.

-This FAQ was put together using a vaccine toolkit put together by DHSC and other publicly available government guidance and is designed to try and answer any questions that you may have relating to the Pfizer Covid-19 vaccine.
+This FAQ was put together using a vaccine toolkit put together by DHSC and other publicly available government guidance and is designed to try and answer any questions that you may have relating to the Pfizer and Astra Zeneca vaccines.

 The Joint Committee on Vaccination and Immunisation (JCVI) have advised that the vaccine first be given to care home residents and staff, followed by people over 80 and health and social workers, then to the rest of the population in order of age and risk.

 The full prioritisation list can be found here and is as follows (in order of priority):

 - Residents in a care home for older adults and their carers

 - All those 80 years of age and over and frontline health and social care workers